-Prerequisite 1 Swimming Pool Spa

-If the home will have or has a swimming pool or spas FGBC requires that a minimum of $\underline{ONE\ of}$ the following (P1.1 - P1.4) options is implemented.

-P1.1: Sanitation System that Reduces Chlorine Use

-Requirement: Homes with swimming pools install and use a pool sanitation system that reduces the use of chlorine.
+Prerequisite 1 Swimming Pool Spa If the home will have or has a swimming pool or spas FGBC requires that a minimum of $\underline{\text{ONE of}}$ the following (P1.1 - P1.4) options is implemented.
+P1.01: Sanitation System that Reduces Chlorine Use Requirement: Homes with swimming pools install and use a pool sanitation system that reduces the use of chlorine.

-Submittals: Cut sheet or photo of sanitation system.
+Points: Prerequisite - ONE of P1.1 - 1.4 is required Submittals: Cut sheet or photo of sanitation system.
 Intent: Provide a healthier sanitation system for home occupants.
 Traditional pool sanitization requires large quantities of chemicals that are both unhealthy for the environment and individuals.
 Reduced chlorine systems may be used to maintain the pool, such as recycled salt alternatives, ultra violet or ozone systems.
 Resources: The below photos are only shown to represent the type of equipment you may see on the jobsite during inspections.
 Note FGBC does not endorse any products.

-Salt-water pool sanitation system and UV lighting options

-P1.2 Pool/Spa Cover

-Requirement: Homes with pools and or spas have covers and owners have been educated regarding the proper use.
+Salt-water pool sanitation system and UV lighting options P1.02 Pool/Spa Cover Requirement: Homes with pools and or spas have covers and owners have been educated regarding the proper use.

-Intent: Reduce heat loss, chemical evaporation, keep water clean and lengthen swimming season by using a cover.
+Points: Prerequisite - ONE of P1.1 - 1.4 is required Intent: Reduce heat loss, chemical evaporation, keep water clean and lengthen swimming season by using a cover.
 Depending on materials and the amount of time the cover is used, temperature increases of 5°F to 10°F may be expected from a cover.
 A 5°F increase is reasonable when the cover is used 12 hours a day and a 10°F increase could be expected when it is used 20 hours a day.
 Transparent or lightly translucent covers work best because they allow solar energy to pass through and be absorbed by the pool water, and they prevent heat loss at night.
 Opaque covers are best used in Florida at night to prevent heat loss.
 Various types of pool covers are available at your local pool supply store.